erayalkis/erb_templater/README.md

 ## How to use Templatr

 **TLDR:**
-The app will step through each template in `/templates`, and generate a file using your config into the `/out` file.
+The app will step through each template in `/templates`, and generate a file using your config into the `/out` folder.

 **I wanna read!:**
 ## 1. Config